Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 -	Having a standard pay for working groups with different skill set is not the best way, but a standard pay for the same skill set is advised.
 Then based on performance the renmeration can be increased.

-- THe renumeration will also vary depending if the member(s) is working full time or part time in the branch.
+- The renumeration will also vary depending if the member(s) is working full time or part time in the branch.

 -	There can be extra incentives for better performance over the standard pay.
 But this can also be misused and has to carefully implemented.